 3. Visit floating market

 Floating market is one of the most special things in Mekong Delta where main transportation means are boats and sampans.
 All goods with sellers are on boats floating on the river and the only way you can buy something at the market is taking on a boat through each “floating store”.
 There you can see numerous strange things in Mekong Delta from fresh fruits to lively animals.
-Some boats or sampans serve as coffee shop where you can enjoy tea, coffee and orange juice… You can also have breakfast with local specialties such as Hu Tieu (Vietnamese Clear Rice Noodle Soup), Bun Ca (Rice Noodle Soup with Fish), Banh Canh (Soup Cake), Xoi (Steamed Sticky Rice) and many other delicious dishes.
+Some boats or sampans serve as a coffee shop where you can enjoy tea, coffee and orange juice… You can also have breakfast with local specialties such as Hu Tieu (Vietnamese Clear Rice Noodle Soup), Bun Ca (Rice Noodle Soup with Fish), Banh Canh (Soup Cake), Xoi (Steamed Sticky Rice) and many other delicious dishes.
 It’s a big chance for you to interact with local people who are very ingenious and friendly.
-All makes you like locals when you immerse yourself in to Mekong Delta’s life at floating market.
+All makes you like locals when you immerse yourself into Mekong Delta’s life at a floating market.
 The fresh and peaceful atmosphere will totally make you refresh.
 So that if you come to South Vietnam, don’t miss visiting floating market.

 The most visited floating markets are Cai Rang (in Can Tho) and Cai Be (in Tien Giang).
 There are also interesting floating markets in Tra On, Phong Dien, Long Xuyen and Chau Doc.
 You can join a full day Mekong Delta tour from Ho Chi Minh city to Cai Be to visit Cai Be floating market.
 If you have more time, a Ho Chi Minh-Can Tho tour for 2-3 days including visiting Cai Rang floating market would be a great choice.